-There are few bets you can make where the stake is small – a few dollars – and the potential winnings run into the millions.
+There are few bets you can make where the stake is small – a few dollars or pounds – and the potential winnings run into the millions.
 There are the big lotteries of course and most of us are still waiting for our numbers to come up.

 In the world of business travel, this situation is turned on its head: if you don’t pay the similarly small transaction fee and an incident occurs then the potential costs, both real and reputational, could easily run to seven figures.
 Paying a small sum now for traveller tracking and other services that cover the employer’s duty of care really can save companies from serious consequences.